-Open frame rack consists of mounting rails without sides or doors – an open-air structure for mounting network equipment.
-They’re typically used for server room that don’t require physical security and don’t need added airflow control.
-An open frame rack cabinet provides easy access and offers plenty of open space for cable management, making this solution ideal for network wiring closets and distribution frame applications with high-density cabling.
-There are two basic types of racks: 2-post and 4-post rack.
-2-post racks generally require less depth but support less weight than 4-post racks.
+Additionally, open frame server racks are typically used for server rooms that don’t require physical security and don’t need added airflow control.
+They can provide easy access and offer plenty of open space for cable management, making this solution ideal for network wiring closets and distribution frame applications with high-density cabling.
+There are two basic types of open server racks: 2-post and 4-post rack.
+The difference is that 2-post racks generally require less depth but support less weight than 4-post racks.

-With more and more devices are added to the data center, the network racks should have enough weight capacity.
+With more and more devices being added to the data center, the network racks should have enough weight capacity.
 The number of switches, cables, PDU and overhead cable mounts should all be considered during the selection of a rack.
 Selecting a strong rack is necessary.

 For a flexible and ease-to-manage cabling environment, enough usable space should be left in the data center server rack cabinet after the devices are installed.
 In addition, some data center server racks even have wheels in case the racks should be moved.

 The cooling cost of data centers is increasing nowadays.
 The cooling and airflow are critical to the performance and longevity of the equipment installed in the data center server rack.
 Proper data center server racks contribute to cooling efficiency.
 Racks with airflow management accessories could be a good choice.
 Some other accessories like the door of the racks can also affect the cooling efficiency.
 Most of the rack doors provide at least 64 percent perforation for proper airflow.

 While there might be a great amount of expensive equipment installed on the rack, you have always to bear security in mind.
 A rack that meets the security goal is thus essential.
 Locking cabinets and tinted door glass can help protect your network from prying eyes and hands.